avalcarcel9/rtapas/README.md

     probability map image using Sørensen’s–Dice coefficient (DSC).
   - `mask` A `character` file path to a brain mask image or an object of class `nifti`.
-  - `k` The minimum number of voxels for a cluster/component.
-Passed to `label_mask`.
-Segmentation clusters of size less than k are removed from the mask, volume estimation, the and Sørensen’s–Dice coefficient (DSC) calculation.
+  - `k` TThe minimum number of voxels for a cluster/component.
+Passed to `extrantsr::label_mask`.
+Segmentation clusters of size less than k are removed from the mask, volume estimation, and the Sørensen’s–Dice coefficient (DSC) calculation.
   - `subject_id` A subject ID of class `character`.
 By default this is set to `NULL` but users must provide an ID.
   - `verbose` A `logical` argument to print messages.
 Set to `TRUE` by